University of Glasgow

 Admission:

-The University currently accepts all Higher/Advanced Higher and A-levels in fulfillment of the general entry requirements.
-For Undergraduate courses students needs to have A-levels or any equivalent course to qualify for the bachelor’s course.
-For Postgraduate course Students needs to have completed bachelor’s degree in the required disciplines to do their masters.
-Each department may have different requirements for admissions which students needs to the check before applying.
-International students need to appear for IELTS/TOEFL to prove the English proficiency.
+For Postgraduate course, Students needs to have completed a bachelor’s degree in the required disciplines to do their master’s.
+Each department may have different requirements for admissions which students need to check before applying.
+International students need to appear for IELTS/TOEFL to prove their English proficiency.

 Scholarships:

-There are various scholarships options for students at University of Glasgow.
-Some scholarships are offered for undergraduate level some for postgraduate levels.
 Few scholarships are for International students as well depending on the course they select.
-Once student gets their admission in Glasgow University they should look for satisfying the eligibility criteria for Scholarship and accordingly send their applications for the same.
+Once student gets their admission to Glasgow University they should look to satisfy the eligibility criteria for Scholarship and accordingly send their applications for the same.

 Accommodation:

 The University of Glasgow has a number of undergraduate residences.
 The University recognizes that as an international student, finding the right place to live is particularly important.
-To make the most of your time studying with the University and living in the exciting city and to feel comfortable the University has team of people to help students.
-This dedicated member of staff help students with all accommodation related issues.
-There are many options available for students to choose for accommodation.
-All the details regarding the housing options are available on the University site.
-Since the demand for on campus accommodation is high it is important that students book their accommodation well in advance.
+To make the most of your time studying with the University and living in the exciting city and to feel comfortable the University has a team of people to help students.

 Library: